Ifere/stockbale/readme.md

  # Stockbale - Inventory Management System

-Stockbale is a modern, full-stack inventory management system built with Next.js and Express.
+Stockbale is a modern, full-stack inventory management system built with Next.js and ExpressJs.
 It provides businesses with a robust solution for tracking products, managing stock levels, monitoring sales, and analyzing expenses.

 ![Stockbale Dashboard](server/assets/stockbale.png)